zopefoundation/meta/config/README.rst

     - This file lists the packages which use the configuration in the directory.
+* editorconfig

+  - This file is copied to `.editorconfig` and allows developers to have a common editor configuration experience in all repos.
 * gitignore

   - This file is copied to `.gitignore`.